 This phenomenon can be explained by the delayed magnetic compensation effects.
 When the free electric quantum is at its zero point, the direction of rotation of the limaçon cannot change in time because the magnetic compensation lags behind.
 One Planck time later, the magnetic compensation passes through the zero point, and only then does it compensate for the free electric quantum that occurred one Planck time earlier.

-This phenomenon can be explained by delayed magnetic compensation effects.
-When the free electric quant is at its zero point, the direction of rotation of the limaçon cannot change in time since the magnetic compensation lags behind.
-After another Planck time, the magnetic compensation passes through the zero point, and only then can it begin compensating for the free electric quant that occurred one Planck time earlier.
 Meanwhile, the sinusoidal wave initiated by the free electric quant continues to unwind in the same direction at a frequency of approximately 10²³ Hz.
 This phenomenon is often referred to as a left-handed chirality with a spin of 1/2.

 The electromagnetic system’s lack of electromagnetic neutrality results in permanent monopolar spin effects on the environment.